tpgmartin/machine-learning-nanodegree/capstone/report.md

 diagonal represent a correct classification, whereas the off-diagonal represent a misclassification.
 A confusion matrix can be a useful check to see what digits in particular are most likely confused for one another.
-From here we can derive[6] both the accuracy and recall.
+From here we can derive[6] the accuracy.

 Accuracy is given by the total number of correct classifcations, both true positives and true negatives divided by the total dataset population.
 This